janny801/youtube-discordbot/README.md

 ## Repository

 This repository remains available for reference purposes, but active development has stopped.
 Feel free to fork and update it if you'd like to modernize the bot.

+## How It Worked (Before Becoming Outdated)

+When it was functional, the bot could:

+- Join a user's voice channel and play YouTube videos or playlists.
+- Allow users to queue multiple songs.
+- Fetch song and playlist information from YouTube using the YouTube Data API.
+- Stream high-quality audio using `ytdl-core-discord`.